 Directions for use and dosage schedule:

-Remove the plastic protective shell and insert a suppository as far as possible into the anus.
+Peel away the foil and insert a suppository as far as possible into the anus.

 One suppository to be inserted twice a day (morning and evening) and after each bowel movement, or as prescribed by the doctor.